BeanBenestrom/OpenGL_Fractal/README.md

 ## MODES

-In variable mode there is a green dot that acts as a variable for the fractal.\n This green dot can be moved by first selecting it with LEFT CLICK.
+In variable mode there is a green dot that acts as a variable for the fractal.
+This green dot can be moved by first selecting it with LEFT CLICK.
 On the top right corner there is also another smaller green dot which can be moved to offset the variable by a smaller amount.